Gay Rome Guide: The Essential Guide To Gay Travel In Rome Italy 2019

 Bear Monday @ Capella Orsini – Got more time on your hands?
 This weekly bear party on Mondays offers free gummy bears on entry and is the perfect place to meet Roman bears with bear formers and plenty of good vibes.
 Friday nights are over-rated anyway!

 Muccassassina @ Qube – Every Friday might this gay party sprawls over 3 floors with up-beat house, pop, and techno – and it is insanely popular.
 Originally one of the best gay parties in Rome, now Muccassassina has become very popular with the straight trendy crowd, but there is still plenty of muscle boys and gyrating go-go dancers to keep us interested.
-The Muccassassina / The Killer Cow club night started in the early 90s to finance an organization which focussed on LGBT civil rights, the fight against Aids and homophobia.
+The Muccassassina / The Killer Cow club night started in the early 90s to finance an organization that focussed on LGBT civil rights, the fight against Aids and homophobia.
 Today Muccassassina has become something of an institution in Italy and has developed a reputation with world profile thanks to the quality of its music, its avant-garde technologies, the celebs who join it and the guest that come and play.
 With different themes every week, and the insane production values, not seeing Muccassassina means missing an important part of Gay Rome and even Gay Italy.

 Gay Saunas in Rome

 Had enough of gay cruising in Rome – either in the bars or elsewhere?
 For those who want a bit more guaranteed action, the gay saunas in Rome will not disappoint you (unlikely all those faceless Grinder accounts…).
 Foreigners are typically welcoming through-out the Rome gay scene, but many guys don’t speak English in the saunas so you’ll need to be good at reading non-verbal cues.
 Luckily we have our first-time gay sauna guide to help!